 In accordance with the provisions of the California Environmental Quality Act ("CEQA"), an Initial Study has been prepared which has determined that development of the proposed medical marijuana testing and cultivation facilities would not have a significant impact on the environment, with the implementation of mitigation measures.
 A draft Mitigated Negative Declaration (MND) is proposed and contains certain measure for Cultural Resources and Biological Resources.
-The draft Mitigated Negative Declaration was circulated for a 20-day comment period which began on September 1, 2017 and end on September 20, 2017.
-The MND is attached for consideration by the Commission, and the Planning Commission will consider certification of a Mitigated Negative Declaration prior to final action on the project.
+The draft Mitigated Negative Declaration was circulated for a 20-day comment period which began on November 22, 2017 and will end on December 11, 2017.
+Staff have received one (1) public comment as of this writing on December 6, 2017, see discussion in the public hearing notice section.
+The MND is attached for consideration by the Commission to consider certification of a Mitigated Negative Declaration prior to final action on the project.